Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

     echo $DISPLAY

   (vi) Load the service

-    sudo launchctl load local.xvfb.plist
+    sudo launchctl load /Library/LaunchDaemons/local.xvfb.plist

   xvfb should appear in the list of loaded services:

-    sudo launchctl list|grep xvfb
+    sudo launchctl list | grep xvfb

   If a PID is assigned that means the daemon is running.
 The service is scheduled to start on boot so at this point there probably is no PID assigned (service is loaded but not started).

   (v) Test starting / stopping the service

   NOTE: For testing, set 'KeepAlive' to 'false' in the plist file.
 Once testing is done, reset the key to 'true'.